-Note: if you are receiving or claiming certain Australian payments, including an Australian Age Pension, you (and your partner, if applicable) must take steps to claim a pension from the country you lived in, or provide a reason for which a claim would be unsuccessful.
+If you are receiving or claiming certain Australian payments, including an Australian Age Pension, you (and your partner, if applicable) must take steps to claim a pension from the country you lived in, or provide a reason for which a claim would be unsuccessful.

 Claiming an Australian pension while outside Australia

 You cannot claim an Australian pension unless you are residing in Australia or in an agreement country.

 If you are living in an agreement country there are several ways in which you can claim an Australian pension.
 These include:

 - visiting the relevant offices of the social security authority in the agreement country

 - calling International Services on our international numbers

 - downloading the international claim forms